ashuhleyt/lunchin_and_learnin/README.md

 </div>
 <center>
 <br>
-This app was designed as a way for a user to get new recipes, and acquire information about the country where the recipe came from.
+This app was designed as a way for a user to search for cuisines by country, and provide opportunity to learn more about that countries culture.
+This app will allow users to search for recipes by country, favorite recipes, and learn more about a particular country.
+Your team is working in a service-oriented architecture.
+The front-end will communicate with your back-end through an API.
+Your job is to expose that API that satisfies the front-end team’s requirements.
 <br>
 <br>